ska-sa/katcbf-vlbi-resample/doc/introduction.rst

 - The time-domain data is clipped to the selected start time.
 - A mixer and a bandpass filter with a rational resampling factor are used to reduce the bandwidth and adjust the centre frequency.
+- If requested, the polarisation basis is changed.
 - The signal is split into positive and negative frequencies, which become the upper and lower side-bands, with only the real component retained.
 - The power is normalised.
 The data is chunked in time and the values within